-Planning for the future may be a formidable task, especially when it comes to anticipating and preparing for the numerous challenges that may arise during one’s later years.
-However, the reality is that many Texas residents face the possibility of diminished physical and mental capacities during the aging process, and nursing home costs have been on the rise in recent years.
-While long-term care life insurance may help, not everyone can afford this blanket of protection, and there may be significant limitations to this coverage even for people who can.
-Taking steps now to safeguard your assets may be critically important if you later need to apply for Medicaid benefits or other assistance.
-Serving people in Harrison County, Panola County, and beyond, knowledgeable Medicaid planning lawyer Shelia McCoy can assist aging clients with Medicaid planning and elder law matters.
+Planning for the future may be a formidable task, especially when it comes to end of life planning.
+Taking steps now to safeguard your assets is critically important.
+Serving people in Harrison County, Panola County, and beyond, knowledgeable wills and probate lawyer Shelia McCoy can assist clients with creating or executing their end of life plans.
 She understands how emotionally complicated these areas of the law may be, and she offers a compassionate yet professional approach to dealing with any complexities that may arise.

 Our firm also handles divorce, child custody, and child support matters.
 A divorce may be granted on any of several grounds, including adultery, a felony conviction, living apart for at least three years, or abandonment, assuming that one or both spouses meet certain residency requirements.
 Texas is a “community property” state, meaning that debts and assets acquired during a marriage are to be divided evenly between the spouses.
 If the couple has young children, the court will decide which parent will be the conservator if the parents cannot agree on a custody plan.
 The court may also make provisions for visitation and child support, as well as spousal maintenance (alimony) if needed.

-If you have questions about estate planning, elder law, or domestic relations, you should explore your options with a qualified attorney as soon as possible.
-Experienced Panola and Harrison County Medicaid planning lawyer Shelia McCoy can schedule an appointment to discuss your situation and help you develop a strategy to work toward your goals.
-Call us at (903) 935-1190 or contact us online to schedule an appointment with an elder law attorney.
+If you have questions about estate planning or domestic relations, you should explore your options with a qualified attorney as soon as possible.
+Experienced Panola and Harrison County lawyer Shelia McCoy can schedule an appointment to discuss your situation and help you develop a strategy to work toward your goals.
+Call us at (903) 935-1190 or contact us online to schedule an appointment.
 We regularly assist people in cities such as Carthage, Beckville, DeBerry, Gary, Tatum, Marshall, Longview, Waskom, Elysian Fields, Harleton, Karnack, Hallsville, and Scottsville.